Gwyd0/Sparx-bwk/README.md

 ## Setup
 This only works for **chrome** so make sure you have **chrome installed**.
 ### Windows
-Simply, download the code and run the .exe
+Simply, clone the repo and run the .exe
 You may have to update Chromedriver as explained below.

 ## Bugs